 The Personal Data (Privacy) Ordinance (Cap.
 486) (Ordinance) regulates the collection and handling of personal data.
 The Ordinance has been in force since 1996, but in 2012/2013 was significantly amended (notably with regard to direct marketing).
-More recently, the Personal Data (Privacy) (Amendment) Ordinance (“Amendment Ordinance”) came into force in October 2021 and introduces new offences of doxxing and corresponding penalties.
+The Personal Data (Privacy) (Amendment) Ordinance (Amendment Ordinance) came into force in October 2021 and introduced new offences of doxxing and corresponding penalties.

 The Personal Data (Privacy) Ordinance (Cap.
 486) (Ordinance) regulates the collection and handling of personal data.
 The Ordinance has been in force since 1996, but in 2012/2013 was significantly amended (notably with regard to direct marketing).
-More recently, the Personal Data (Privacy) (Amendment) Ordinance (“Amendment Ordinance”) came into force in October 2021 and introduces new offences of doxxing and corresponding penalties.
+The Personal Data (Privacy) (Amendment) Ordinance (Amendment Ordinance) came into force in October 2021 and introduced new offences of doxxing and corresponding penalties.

 Definition of personal data